House dust mite: Asthma

 House dust mite antigens are strongly associated with asthma development and severity; they are estimated to contribute to 60–90% of cases.

 Allergies

+House dust mites are found in almost all environments and are one of the most common causes of allergies.
+Patients allergic to dust mites most commonly develop allergic rhinitis, allergic asthma, and atopic dermatitis.
+The estimated prevalence of dust mite allergy ranges from 1% to 20% of the global population and can reach as high as 50% in atopic individuals.

 Tropomyosin, the major allergen in dust mites, is also responsible for shellfish allergy.

 Oral mite anaphylaxis

-Dermatophagoides spp. can cause oral mite anaphylaxis (AKA pancake syndrome) when found in flour.
+Dermatophagoides spp. can cause oral mite anaphylaxis, a.k.a. pancake syndrome, when found in flour.